davee8k/sheet-exporter/README.md

 ## Requirements

-- PHP 5.3+
+- PHP 7.1+ (PHP 5.3+ for version 0.86 and older)
-- for XLSX and ODS require php-zip
+- for XLSX and ODS require php-zip extension

 ## Usage